 1765 — Declaratory Act affirms the authority of Parliament.
 On the same day Parliament repealed the Stamp Act, it passed the Declaratory Act.
 The new law made it clear that Parliament had the authority to make laws governing the colonies in “all cases whatsoever” — which included taxation.

 1767–1768 — The Townshend Acts are passed.
 Over the course of a year, 5 more laws were passed that established new taxes and regulations in the colonies.
-Resistance to the Townshend Acts led to various acts of resistance.
+Anger over the Townshend Acts led to various acts of resistance.
 In Boston, John Hancock refused to allow customs officials to inspect one of his ships.
 The incident, known as the “Liberty Affair,” led to a riot and personal attacks on customs officials.
 Britain responded by sending troops to occupy Boston.
 Tension grew between Americans and Redcoats for two years and then exploded in 1770.
 Within the span of six weeks, the Battle of Golden Hill took place in New York City, which was followed by the Boston Massacre.

 1773 — Parliament passes the Tea Act.
 In an effort to maintain control over the colonies — and help the struggling East India Company — the Tea Act gave the company a monopoly on the sale of tea in the colonies.
 Americans were furious.
 In Boston, the people responded by staging the Boston Tea Party and dumping more than 340 chests of tea into Boston Harbor.
 When King George III learned about the “Destruction of the Tea,” as it was called in 1773, he said, “I am much hurt that the instigation of bad men hath again drawn people of Boston to take such unjustifiable steps; but I trust by degrees tea will find its way to America.”
 However, the tea ships that sailed to other ports were rejected and sent back to England — in solidarity with Boston and in complete defiance of